-At present 20 doctoral students and 5 master’s students are enrolled in the EEB graduate program.
+At present 31 doctoral students and 8 master’s students are enrolled in the EEB graduate program.
 EEB graduate students typically receive tuition waivers coupled with financial support through any of three major funding sources.
-Support includes university teaching assistantships (nine-month stipend, $20,800), research assistantships (variable support from faculty grants and contracts), or through four-year Louisiana Board of Regents Graduate Fellowships (annual stipend of $26,000 for fellowships beginning 2010 fall).
+Support includes university teaching assistantships (nine-month stipend, $20,800), research assistantships (variable support from faculty grants and contracts), or through nationally competitive four-year Louisiana Board of Regents Graduate Fellowships (annual stipend of $32,000 for fellowships beginning 2015 fall).

-The graduate program in EEB was reviewed by an external panel in 2003 as part of a review of science departments at Tulane.
-The evaluation of the Department was very positive: “The EEB program has the potential to bring national visibility to Tulane’s science programs…In brief, the EEB program has come a long way since its organization in 1990 and…they hold the promise of becoming a niche program with good national visibility.”
+The graduate program in EEB was reviewed by an external panel in 2015 as part of a review of science departments at Tulane.
+The evaluation of the Department was very positive: “The Tulane EEB department has recruited a very strong group of young faculty…who are well funded, productive scholars.
+Along with this growth and renewal of the EEB faculty has come a growth and renewal of the EEB PhD program....”